chrometoasters/ct-grunt-styleguide/README.md

         ?>
         <!-- footer code here -->

-Note that the styleguide requires jQuery, so it your project header does not include this already you will need to add it.
+Note that the styleguide requires jQuery be present at the top of the page, so if your project `<head>` does not include this already you will need to add it.

-### Every time you want to regenerate a styleguide

-#### 1. Run the Grunt
+#### 4. Run the Grunt

-1. In Terminal: `cd /PATH/TO/PROJECT-THEME-FOLDER`, to change to the project's theme folder
-1. In Terminal: `grunt styleguide`, to run the Grunt task
+1. `grunt styleguide`, to run the Grunt task

+### To run the included tests

+#### test-1

+1. Perform step 1
+1. Perform step 2
+1. `cp -Ri bower_components/ct-grunt-styleguide/tests/test-1 test-1` to copy the `test-1` folder into the project root
+1. Perform step 3
+1. Perform step 4